LASER: Learning Active Sensing for Continuum Field Reconstruction: Implementation Details

 \section{Implementation Details}

 We conduct all experiments on a single RTX 3090 GPU.
-We introduce the implementation details of the continuum latent world model, policy optimization in Section~\ref{sec:appendix_world_model_training} and Section~\ref{sec:appendix_policy_training}.
-Furthermore, we detail the implementation of baselined in Section~\ref{sec:appendix_baseline_training}.
+We introduce the implementation details of the continuum latent world model, policy optimization in Sec.~\ref{sec:appendix_world_model_training} and Sec.~\ref{sec:appendix_policy_training}.
+Furthermore, we detail the implementation of baselined in Sec.~\ref{sec:appendix_baseline_training}.